 West Virginia Wesleyan College seeks to treat all students equitably, regardless of their actual or potential parental or familial status.
-It is the policy of the College to provide appropriate, reasonable adjustments to educational programs and activities to support pregnant or parenting students.
-Authorized documentation must be received in order to excuse a student's absences because of a pregnancy or childbirth for as long as the student's doctor deems the absences medically necessary.
-A student in need of an educational adjustment should submit a request to the Director of the Learning Center and Accessibility Services.
+It is the policy of the College to provide appropriate, reasonable modifications and accommodations to educational programs and activities to support pregnant or parenting students.
+A student in seeking a reasonable modification or accommodation should consult with the Director of the Learning Center and Accessibility Services or the Title IX Coordinator for more information.
+The full policy on pregnant and parenting students is available in the appendix.